 This article contains information about security tools and practices.
 Using them does not make applications immune from attack, but it makes successful attacks less likely.

 Visual C++ Security Features

-These security features are built into the Visual C++ compiler and linker:
+These security features are built into the Microsoft C++ compiler and linker:

 /guard (Enable Control Flow Guard)